andykee/lentil/docs/dev/contributing.rst

     #       modified:   /relative/path/to/file-you-added.py
     #

-Finally, commit your changes to your local repository with an explanatory message. pandas uses a convention for commit message prefixes and layout.
+Finally, commit your changes to your local repository with an explanatory message.
+Lentil uses a convention for commit message prefixes and layout.
 Here are some common prefixes along with general guidelines for when to use them:

 * ENH: Enhancement, new functionality
 * BUG: Bug fix
 * DOC: Additions/updates to documentation
 * TST: Additions/updates to tests
-* BLD: Updates to the build process/scripts
 * PERF: Performance improvement
-* TYP: Type annotations
 * CLN: Code cleanup

 The following defines how a commit message should be structured.
-Please reference the relevant GitHub issues in your commit message using GH1234 or #1234.
-Either style is fine, but the former is generally preferred:
+Please reference the relevant GitHub issues in your commit message using #1234.

 * a subject line with ``< 80`` chars.
 * One blank line.